scalameta/nvim-metals/README.md

 ## Prerequisites

-Before you get started you need to ensure that you have the nighly/development build.
+Before you get started you need to ensure that you have the nighly/development build of Nvim.
 LSP support hasn't landed in stable yet.
 You can find instructions for how to do this for you OS [here](https://github.com/neovim/neovim/wiki/Installing-Neovim).
 It's best to re-build often as LSP support is changing daily.
 The easiest way to ensure you're on nightly is to to do a `nvim --version`.
 If you see anything `v0.4.x`